A Law Firm Protecting Your Rights

 Gaps in or negligent security creates unsafe conditions which can lead to dangerous criminal attacks such as physical assaults, robberies, kidnappings, sexual assaults, rape, workplace violence and other events leading to severe injury, trauma and in some cases death.
 If a landlord, a property or business owner fails to take appropriate steps, he/she can be held liable for what is called "negligence in security".

-If you need an experienced premises liability lawyer in Bethesda, Rockville or the greater areas of Maryland, or Virginia, call (301) 251-1286 to schedule a free consultation with Mr. Plotnick.
+If you need an experienced premises liability lawyer in Bethesda, Rockville or the areas of Maryland, Washington D.C., or Virginia, call (301) 251-1286 to schedule a free consultation with Mr. Plotnick.

 Inadequate Security at College Campuses

 College brochures often portray campus life as idyllic, serene, and insulated from crime, but the reality is much different.
 There are thousands of reported crimes on American college campuses every year, including many violent crimes: sexual assault, rape, robbery, and aggravated assault.

 Drinking and drug use is generally rampant, which leads to other crimes.
 The U.S. Department of Education documents thousands of sexual assaults on college campuses in a single year, but many more go undocumented because victims are ashamed or scared to report.
 You also have a number of hazing incidents in the fraternity system which lead to numerous injuries each year, such as the events in 2016 at Penn State, where a freshmen pledge at a fraternity was fatally injured.
 Colleges have duty to not only monitor and guard against crime on campus but provide accurate and open reporting of such activity, so parents can make an informed choice on what is safe environment for their kids.